Radiation Consultation and Consent

 • The potential risks and side effects of your treatment.

 Once you feel that you understand your treatment, risks, side effects, and other treatment options, you will be asked to sign a consent form.
 Before you sign the consent form, you need to make sure that you are comfortable with what you have talked about with your provider.
-After you have signed the consent, your provider will still be able to answer new questions or to provide updated information to you about your treatment plan.
+After you have signed the consent, your provider will still be able to answer new questions or provide updated information to you about your treatment plan.
 You can withdraw (change your mind) your consent at any time for any reason.

 More Resources